daniel-norris/coding_blog/index.md

 Full Stack Developer in training @ [DevelopMe_](https://developme.training/)

 Learning to develop in JavaScript, React, Node, PHP and Laravel.
 Quick place to jot down thoughts and blog as I progress through the course.
+Written using Markdown.

 #### 12 Apr '20 - [How modular design made me a better Developer](modular_design.md).